 Scott County Board of Health

-From left to right: Dr. Gregory Garvin; Dr. Ann O’Donnell; Denise Coiner, MS, RTR; Dr. Kathleen Hanson; Dr. K.M.
-Wilcke
+(From left to right) Dr. Scott Sandeman; Dr. Ann O’Donnell; Denise Coiner, MS, RTR; Dr. Kathleen Hanson; Dr. Jim Lyles

 The Scott County Health Department is governed by the Scott County Board of Health (BOH), which consists of five members appointed by the Board of Supervisors.

 - The Chairman of the Board of Health is Denise Coiner, MS, RTR.
-Denise is a research coordinator at Midwest Cardiovascular Research Foundation.
+Denise retired from Midwest Cardiovascular Research Foundation where she was the Research Coordinator.

 - The Secretary of the Board is Dr. Kathleen Hanson, PhD.
 Dr. Hanson is a nurse and a retired professor from the University of Iowa’s College of Nursing.